shopware5/devdocs/source/developers-guide/plugin-system/index.md

 ```

 #### add store values
-It is possible to define custom config stores directly inside your `config.xml`.
+As of shopware 5.2.11 it is possible to define custom config stores directly inside your `config.xml`.

 A custom config store is defined like this:
 ```